 CHFA Supports Modernization

 CHFA supports the review process in an effort to improve the regulatory environment, but cannot support the abandonment of the existing regulatory system that has been in place for the past 13 years.
 CHFA is working on behalf of our members to ensure any changes made are an improvement to this system and doesn’t lead to the dismantling of the entire NHP regulatory framework.
-We continue to engage with the Natural and Non-prescription Health Products Directorate (NNHPD), as appropriate to ensure our collective concerns and perspectives are heard, addressed and incorporated into the next versions of the proposed policy.
+We will continue to engage with the Natural and Non-prescription Health Products Directorate (NNHPD), as appropriate to ensure our collective concerns and perspectives are heard, addressed and incorporated into the next versions of the proposed policy.
 The Canadian NHP sector currently produces safe, effective and high-quality products, which are relied upon by 79 per cent of Canadians.

 Want to find out more?